ichbinfrauyang/rujiayangCom/README.md

-This is a site build using MERN stack
+This is a site built using MERN stack
 online: rujiayang.com